phr00t/ai-talker-frontend/README.md

 ![image](https://github.com/user-attachments/assets/fd50a646-4d55-44ad-aed3-0cd73bb31b06)

-0. Uses your KoboldCpp config files to load models
+0. Uses your KoboldCpp config files to load models and starts kobold automatically (requires you to unpack koboldcpp.py files)
 1. You can import Character Card PNGs, Kobold stories and character JSON files (via Add/Edit Char)
 2. Connects to ComfyUI to handle many important features that you can use custom workflows for (voice cloning, image generation, voice generation, speech recognition)
 3. Comes with some ComfyUI workflows: Chroma and SDXL image generation, Whisper speech recognition, Parler TTS for voice generation, F5-TTS voice cloning and VRAM freeing (take note of required nodes and models inside the JSON files, or modify as you want)